 4. Game Theory and Real Life: Applications, Experiments, Predictions

-We examine how our theoretical findings can be relevant to real life - among other things, what is the "Small World Principle" and what is a "social dilemma".
+We examine how our theoretical findings so far can be relevant to real life - among other things, what is a "social dilemma" and what is the "Small World Principle".

 5. Basic Models: Decision under Uncertainty, Rationality, Utility